samihadatta/workshop-ml-apis/README.md

 And now!
 What you've been waiting for!
 Running the code!
 Type this into the command line: `node faceDetection tim.png`

+You probably don't have pictures of Tim just laying around on your computer, so replace tim.png with a picture of your choosing by dragging it to the directory.

 Yay!
 Now try testing it out with other pictures that have more faces.
 The world is your oyster.

 ![Solution](/img/tim.png)